dynatrace-ace-services/set-tenant-background-color/readme.md

+# Background color
-# Set the boacground color of your different tenants to easily distinguish them visually
+Set the background color of your different tenants to easily distinguish them visually